TakudzwaMakoni/BlackOS/README.md

 ![](media/tr-ls.gif)

-listed items in aperent directory with file information
+listed items in a parent directory with file information

 ![](media/nd-cd.gif)